small-tech/https/README.md

 1. ### Set up:

     ```sh
+    # Create the project folder and switch to it.
     mkdir example && cd example

+    # Create a new npm module for the example.
     npm init --yes

+    # Install dependencies.
     npm i @small-tech/https express

+    # Open up the main file in your default editor.
     $EDITOR index.js
     ```